Music Hall Cinema

 Chester’s first talkie "The Singing Fool, starring Al Jolson was screened from September 23rd 1929.
 This was of course using Warner Bros.
 Vitaphone sixteen inch discs.
 In later years, the cinema was run by General Theatres, part of Gaumont British.
 At the time of closing Kalee machines were projecting the images.
 Some time back I went into the old box with friends.
 It is now a store room.
 No Smoking signs can still be seen on the walls, painted in red.
 The fire shutters are still there and you can see where equipment had been.
 With me on the visit was Vincent Dunning, who was a projectionist there in the 1940’s and Gordon Potter, former chief of the Odeon, who sadly is no longer with us.
 Vincent talked about his operating days, telling us that the floor was always painted red – traces can be seen.
 He also showed us a black stripe around the wall, which he had put on over sixty years ago.

 The Music Hall Cinema was closed by the Rank Organisation on 29th April 1961 with “Never on Sunday”.
 This was a fitting title as the the hall never opened on a Sunday.
 It became a Reject shop and is now in use as a Superdrug pharmacy store.
+The Northgate Street entrance has been re-built, but the St. Werberg Street entrance and façade remain original.

 Just login to your account and subscribe to this theater